razorpay/go-financial/README.md

 ### Example(Rate-Investment)

-If an investment of $2000 is done and an amount of $100 is added at the start of each period, for what periodic interest rate would the invester be able to withdraw $3000 after the end of 4 periods ?
+If an investment of $2000 is done and an amount of $100 is added at the start of each period, for what periodic interest rate would the invester be able to withdraw $3000 after the end of 4 periods ? (assuming 100 iterations, 1e-6 threshold and 0.1 as initial guessing point)

 ```go
 package main